FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 Benefits for separating SUT noise are less clear though, as it is not easy to distinguish SUT noise from DUT instability in general.

-Conditional throughput has an intuitive meaning when described using the performance spectrum, so this is an improvement over existing simple (less configurable) search procedures.
+Conditional Throughput has an intuitive meaning when described using the performance spectrum, so this is an improvement over existing simple (less configurable) search procedures.